7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework.md

 ## Plugins

 `distage-extension-plugins` module adds classpath discovery for modules that inherit a marker trait `PluginBase`.

-Plugins enable extreme late-binding; e.g. they allow a program to extend itself at launch time with new `Plugin` classes on the classpath.
+Plugins reduce friction in adding new components, a programmer needs only to define new plugins and does not also have to stop to add a new plugin to a central wiring point.
+Plugins also enable extreme late-binding: they allow a program to extend itself at launch time with new `Plugin` classes on the classpath.

 Plugins are compatible with @ref[compile-time checks](distage-framework.md#compile-time-checks) as long as they're defined in a separate module.

-To use plugins, first add the `distage-extension-plugins` library:
+To use plugins, add the `distage-extension-plugins` library:

 @@dependency[sbt] { group="io.7mind.izumi"
 artifact="distage-extension-plugins_2.13"
 version="$izumi.version$"
 }

-Create a module extending the `PluginDef` trait instead of `ModuleDef`:
+To declare a plugin, create a top-level object extending the `PluginDef` trait instead of `ModuleDef`:

 ```scala mdoc:reset:invisible
 import com.example.petstore._